-By contrast, the single model principle (defined precisely in the sequel) also supports multiple views of the system.
-However, it aims to ensure consistency of views either by construction or by rigorous analysis.
+By contrast, approaches that follow the single model principle also support multiple views of the system.
+However, these approaches aim to ensure consistency of views either by construction or by analysis.
 No current method, with the expressive power of UML, can claim to guarantee consistency.
 In this article, we hope to show how, and to what extent, the goal might be achieved.